noahgibbs/codefolio_middleman/source/posts/2012-07-18-Deep-Rails-Understanding-HashWithIndifferentAccess-Understanding-the-Params-Hash.html.md

 In Rails you can say params["people"] or params[:people], and either way you get the same thing back.
 Simple enough, right?
 Well, mostly.

-You can see on <a href="https://github.com/rails/rails/blob/808592bae2b83ced018f16d576d41a0059ed302a/activesupport/lib/active_support/hash_with_indifferent_access.rb#L7">line 7</a> that it inherits from Hash -- Ruby is convenient that way.
+You can see on <a href="https://github.com/rails/rails/blob/808592bae2b83ced018f16d576d41a0059ed302a/activesupport/lib/active_support/hash_with_indifferent_access.rb#L7">line 7</a> that it inherits from Hash &mdash; Ruby is convenient that way.

 The biggest magic is on <a href="https://github.com/rails/rails/blob/808592bae2b83ced018f16d576d41a0059ed302a/activesupport/lib/active_support/hash_with_indifferent_access.rb#L159">line 159</a>, in fact, in convert_key().
 It just converts any key it sees to a string.

 <a href="https://github.com/rails/rails/blob/808592bae2b83ced018f16d576d41a0059ed302a/activesupport/lib/active_support/hash_with_indifferent_access.rb#L159"><img src="/images/11/line_159.png" alt="listing from line 159" /></a>

 So HashWithIndifferentAccess is just a regular hash, but any symbol key is converted to a string.
 If you put in a key that was, say, nil, nothing would change.
+It only converts symbols, not NilClass (which is nil's type.)

 <h2>Fun Ruby Tricks</h2>